vgurianov/srt/docs/analysis_model.md

 # Analysis model
-In UML2 SP, simulation model described as ontology.
+In UML2 SP, a simulation model described as ontology.
 Classes are considered as the Minsky frames.
-The language details  view on site  [https://vgurianov.github.io/uml-sp/](https://vgurianov.github.io/uml-sp/)
+The language details  view on-site  [https://vgurianov.github.io/uml-sp/](https://vgurianov.github.io/uml-sp/)

 ## 1. Ontology of Special Relativity Theory
 Semantic net definition.
 Classical mechanics concepts can view [here](https://vgurianov.github.io/uml-sp/case_studies/newton/newton).
 In relativistic mechanics, concepts similar concepts of classical mechanics but there are differences.
-It is synchronization rule of  time of mechanical system and local time of cells.
+It is a synchronization rule of time of a mechanical system and local time of cells.
-Main concepts are Physical space-time, Cell of space, Interval of time, Local Time (it is attribute frame ListItem) , and Synchronization (fig.1).
+The main concepts are Physical space-time, Cell of space, Interval of time, Local Time (it is attribute frame ListItem) , and Synchronization (fig.1).

 ![Fig1](Fig1-2-1.png)
 Figure 1.
 Ontology of Special Relativity Theory